kybak90/kybak90.github.io/_pages/publications.md

 nav_order: 4
 ---

-This page highlights <span class="spn1">selected publications (focused on recent works)</span> and <span class="spn1">recently submitted papers (under review & revision)</span>, focusing on topics we aim to expand, generalize, or further explore.
+This page highlights <span class="spn1">selected publications</span> and <span class="spn1">recently submitted papers (under review & revision)</span>.
 The purpose of sharing this list is primarily to foster collaboration and communication.
 The complete list of all papers and projects is always available upon request.

 <!-- _pages/publications.md -->